brunompena/zsun-resources/README.md

 All images up to OpenWrt 21.02.5 have been compiled using a clean installation of Ubuntu Server 16.04.<br/>
 Starting with OpenWrt 22.03.0-rc1, all images have been compiled using a clean installation of Ubuntu Server 18.04.

+Prepare your build environment using the instructions below:
   1. Download and install Ubuntu Server on a VM:
      * Ubuntu Server 16.04: [Network Installer](http://archive.ubuntu.com/ubuntu/dists/xenial-updates/main/installer-amd64/current/images/netboot/mini.iso)
      * Ubuntu Server 18.04: [Network Installer](http://archive.ubuntu.com/ubuntu/dists/bionic-updates/main/installer-amd64/current/images/netboot/mini.iso)